nickineering/dependamerge/README.md

 ### Step 4:

-Invoke Dependamerge after your continuous integration software finishes your tests for pull requests.
+Invoke Dependamerge after your continuous integration software finishes running your tests for pull requests.
 Don't worry, it will ignore pull requests by users other than Dependabot.
 Be sure to pass it the pull request's number and the Github token created in step 3.
 On [Travis CI](https://travis-ci.com/) this is accomplished by adding the following snippet to `travis.yml`.

 ```yml
 after_success: